nxp-mcuxpresso/matter/examples/all-clusters-app/nxp/rt/rt1170/README_OTA_Requestor.md

 ```
 user@ubuntu: cd ~/Desktop/SDK_RT1170/middleware/mcuboot_opensource/scripts

-user@ubuntu: python3 imgtool.py sign --key ~/Desktop/SDK_RT1170/boards/src/mcuboot_opensource/keys/sign-rsa2048-priv.pem --align 4 --header-size 0x1000 --pad-header --slot-size 0x200000 --max-sectors 512 --version "1.0" ~/Desktop/connectedhomeip/examples/all-clusters-app/nxp/rt/rt1170/out/debug/chip-rt1170-all-cluster-example.bin ~/Desktop/connectedhomeip/examples/all-clusters-app/nxp/rt/rt1170/out/debug/chip-rt1170-all-cluster-example_SIGNED.bin
+user@ubuntu: python3 imgtool.py sign --key ~/Desktop/SDK_RT1170/boards/evkbmimxrt1170/mcuboot_opensource/cm7/keys/sign-rsa2048-priv.pem --align 4 --header-size 0x1000 --pad-header --slot-size 0x400000 --max-sectors 512 --version "1.0" ~/Desktop/connectedhomeip/examples/all-clusters-app/nxp/rt/rt1170/out/debug/chip-rt1170-all-cluster-example.bin ~/Desktop/connectedhomeip/examples/all-clusters-app/nxp/rt/rt1170/out/debug/chip-rt1170-all-cluster-example_SIGNED.bin
 ```
+Note :
+- If internal SDK is used instead, the key can be found in : "/path_to_sdk/boards/src/mcuboot_opensource/keys/sign-rsa2048-priv.pem".

+- The arguments `slot-size` and `max-sectors` should be adjusted to the size of the partitions reserved for the primary and the secondary applications.
+(By default the size considered is 4MB)

-Note : Here, the image is signed with the private key provided by the SDK as an example (/path_to_sdk/boards/src/mcuboot_opensource/keys/sign-rsa2048-priv.pem), MCUBoot is built with its corresponding public key which would be used to verify the integrity of the image.
+- In this example, the image is signed with the private key provided by the SDK as an example (/path_to_sdk/boards/evkbmimxrt1170/mcuboot_opensource/cm7/keys/sign-rsa2048-priv.pem), MCUBoot is built with its corresponding public key which would be used to verify the integrity of the image.
 It is possible to generate a new pair of keys using the following commands.
 This procedure should be done prior to building the mcuboot application.

 - To generate the private key :